 The fatty acids contained in fish will also break down the “bad” cholesterol, reducing the risk of atherosclerosis.
 Pay attention to the type of fish you are consuming and, as for shellfish, this should be rarely consumed, as it is rich in unhealthy cholesterol.

 Choosing the right oils for cooking

 If you are used to using lard for cooking, this is not a healthy habit (as it increases cholesterol levels).
-You should replace these with vegetable oils, as these are rich in polyunsaturated and unsaturated fatty acids, which can bring down the levels of “bad” cholesterol.
+You should replace these with vegetable oils, as they are rich in polyunsaturated and unsaturated fatty acids, which can bring down the levels of “bad” cholesterol.

-Rapeseed oil can be used not only for cooking and roasting, but it can be added to salads as well.
+Rapeseed oil can be used not only for cooking and roasting but it can be added to salads as well.
 It contains both omega-3 and omega-6 fatty acids, reducing the level of bad cholesterol and increasing the one of HDL.
 Olive oil, as mentioned, is perfect for salad dressings.
 It is rich in monounsaturated fatty acids, being beneficial for general health.

 In deciding on the oils you will use in the kitchen, you should remember that not all vegetable fats are healthy or good for your cholesterol.
 The list of oils to be avoided includes, among others, cocoa butter, coconut oil, and palm kernel oil.